 Code of Conduct for National Flag

-There are few code of conducts to be followed for the use of national flag in India.
+The Home Ministry of India has issued orders to follow Indian Flag Act 2002 with strictness.
+There are few codes of conducts to be followed for the use of the national flag in India.
 It is a set of laws and the practices to be followed that should be applied to the use and display of the flag.
-The code o conduct was established on 2002 and has been divided into three parts.
+The height and width of the national flag “Tiranga” should be 3:2.
+The code of conduct was established in the year 2002 and has been divided into three parts.

 - First Part

 General Description of the National Flag.
 It has guidelines for the display of the flag and the material that should be used in its making.
 According to this only, cotton, special khadi stuff should be used in the manufacturing of national flag.
 But since there are very rare weavers left in the market for such type of weaving.
 According to the code of conduct, there should be exactly 150 threads per square centimetre, four threads per stitch.
 Also, the weight of one square foot should be exactly 205 grams.

 It has a set of those guidelines that decide how to display a national flag in offices, private or organisations, schools and other educational institutions etc. For example, when two flags are spread out horizontally on a wall, their hoists should always be pointing towards each other with the saffron colour in the topmost.
 There are many other guidelines which prevent the misuse of a flag.
 The centre part of this white strip should have Ashoka Chakra with 24 spikes in navy blue colour.

 It sets rules to display our National Flag in Central or State Governments and their agencies or organisations.